 The site’s proximity to the Cedar River made it an ideal location for an enhancement project due to studies showing that the juveniles tend to rear in preferred habitat near the mouth of the river.
-Enhancement of the site has accomplished priority actions under the conservation plan by increasing overhanging vegetation and reducing bank hardening by restoring important shallow water habitats closest to the mouth of the Cedar river - where such habitat is most heavily used by juvenile Chinook salmon (Tabor 2006).
+Enhancement of the site has accomplished priority actions under the conservation plan by increasing overhanging vegetation and reducing bank hardening by restoring important shallow-water habitats closest to the mouth of the Cedar river - where such habitat is most heavily used by juvenile Chinook salmon (Tabor 2006).

-Checks out Roger Tabor, a US Fish and Wildlife Service biologist explain the preferred habitat of juvenile Chinook salmon in Lake Washington in this the video.
+Check out Roger Tabor, a US Fish and Wildlife Service biologist explain the preferred habitat of juvenile Chinook salmon in Lake Washington in this the video.

 Planning and designing the project